louisdorard/ml-devs-setup/README.md

 * rise: to turn notebooks into slideshows
 * jupyter_contrib_nbextensions: to make it easier to customize rise
 * nb_conda_kernels: to allow usage of any environment as Jupyter kernel
+* bash_kernel: use Bash instead of Python kernel in notebooks

 Once it's installed, fire up Jupyter Lab